 - Salt and pepper the whole tenderloin thoroughly.
 Lay the bacon strips out on a clean work surface, touching each other, so they create a rectangular sheet of bacon.
 Lay the whole tenderloin across the bacon and carefully wrap the bacon ends over the top.
 Secure the bacon strips by "sewing" toothpicks through the ends.

-- Heat a large skillet to medium-high heat.
+Heat a large skillet to medium-high heat.
 Place the whole tenderloin, toothpick-side-down, in the skillet.
-Brown the bacon on all sides, turning as needed, 8-10 minutes.
-(This can be done ahead and the seared tenderloin, can be refrigerated for a 1-2 days if needed.)
+Brown the bacon on all sides, turning as needed, 8-10 minutes total.
+(This can be done ahead and the seared tenderloin, can then be refrigerated for a 1-2 days if needed.)

 Place the thinly sliced fennel and garlic in a 6 quart slow cooker.
 Set the seared beef tenderloin on top and pour the pan drippings over the top.
 Drizzle the broth, honey, and worcestershire sauce over the tenderloin.